And greetings to you, music lovers and thrill seekers all across the fruited plain.

 The economy isn't hopeless, it's the press.

-And here's the hopelessness list from the drive-by media the war, the economy, gas prices, mortgages, global warming, summer vacation.
+And here's the hopelessness list from the drive-by media: the war, the economy, gas prices, mortgages, global warming, summer vacation.

 Public schools ought to be on the hopeless list.

-Uh But drive-by's never bring that up.
+But drive-bys never bring that up.

 Let me share with you some of the points in this IBD editorial.